aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/1-create-smart-contract.md

 # Create a smart contract

-If you haven’t done it, you would want to Install Aptos CLI now.
+If you haven’t done it, you would want to `install Aptos CLI` now.
 You can follow the instructions [here](../../cli-tools/aptos-cli-tool/automated-install-aptos-cli.md) - just make sure you use CLI version 1.0.4 as this what we use in this tutorial.

 1.  `cd` into `my-first-dapp` root folder, and create a new `move` folder
 2.  `cd` into the new `move` folder and run
-    `aptos move init --name myTodolist`
+    `aptos move init --name my_todo_list`
     That would create a `sources/` folder and `Move.toml` file inside the `move` folder.
 3. Your new `move` folder should look like that